TREKKING IN MONTENEGRO

 KAYAKING ON RIVER CIJEVNA

 As it is for rafting, the water level on all rivers of Montenegro is the basic precondition for kayaking (only Tara and Lim have a suitable amount of water even in the driest periods).
 Some rivers, especially in the summer water level, therefore spring is the best period.
 Naturally, with the bigger amount of water, rapids rise in their strength and beauty, but also in difficulties and levels of danger, therefore it is not necessary to create a balance between the skills and stream’s possibilities.
-In the middle of April, rapids of Morača’s upstream are certainly not for beginners.
+In the middle of April, the rapids of Morača’s upstream are certainly not for beginners.

-NOTE: As there for rafting, for kayaking through canyons of Tara and Morača, or down rapids of Lim, there is complete accommodation and transportation infrastructure.
+NOTE: As there for rafting, kayaking through the canyons of Tara and Morača, or down the rapids of Lim, there is complete accommodation and transportation infrastructure.
 Along the streams of rivers Komarnica, Cijevna, and Mrtvica camping are possible if you don’t organize some type of private accommodation.
 No story about wild waters in Montenegro seems complete without the rapids of Bršatnovica, Borovi, Čelija, and Donja Vjernovica on Tara, as the longest of all local streams.
-Route difficulties are WW 3-4 u depending on the water level, and the access to Brštanovica is possible by motor vehicles going from Šćepan Polje or by the river, coming from Đurđevića Tara.
+Route difficulties are WW 3-4 u depending on the water level, and access to Brštanovica is possible by motor vehicles going from Šćepan Polje or by the river, coming from Đurđevića Tara.
 Several foreign teams, which analyzed the potential of local rivers for whitewater kayaking, were unanimous in a review that the best, hardest, and most attractive rapids are in the upper stream of Ibar, near Rožaje.

 Montenegro Hostel Team